KeneOjiteli/deimos-sre-tasks/Module2/README.md

 - `docker restart <containerid>` - used to restart a container to test for data persistence.

 ## Orchestrating the application with kubernetes (using deployment and statefulset).
+- This stage involves checking that the pods can communicate with each other and the application can write data to the database on the cluster.
 - Create a secret which will contain all the sensitive data (encode credentials using `echo -n 'value' | base64`).
 - Create a deployment manifest for the stateless application (that is the php application), specify the number of replica, image, needed credentials as environment variables, and a service.
 - Create a statefulset for the stateful application (the mysql) and specify the service (a headless service), credentials (which will be passed as env variables from the secret file), volume claim template (which is a list of claims that pods are allowed to reference) which will use the default storage class, and also volume mounts (this is the path in the container on which the mounting will take place).